junxit/us-congress-bills-116/metadata.md

 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2019-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2019-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 104.
+- 2019-06-10 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S3294-3296; text: CR S3295-3296)
+- 2019-06-10 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S3294-3296; text: CR S3295-3296)